Bumber64/scripts/docs/fix/stuck-squad.rst

     fix/stuck-squad [<options>]

 Fix stuck squads and direct their armies back home.
+Multiple squads can share a single army if sent on the same mission, and only armies are counted in the total.

 Examples
 --------